-Collector/distributor
+Collector/distributor ramps

 Learn about collector/distributors and how they improve traffic flow on freeways.

-What is a collector/distributor?
+What is a collector/distributor ramp?

 A collector/distributor separates freeway through traffic from other vehicles that are exiting or entering the freeway.
-Collector/distributors – also called C/D lanes or a C/D – are typically located in urban areas that see heavy traffic.
-When people enter a C/D from the mainline freeway or a side road, the roadway “collects” vehicles from on-ramps and “distributes” others to off-ramps before rejoining the mainline.
+Collector/distributors – also called C/D ramps or a C/D – are typically located in urban areas that see heavy traffic.
+When people enter a C/D from the mainline freeway or a side road, the ramps “collect” vehicles from on-ramps and “distributes” others to off-ramps before rejoining the mainline.
 Highways around the state have C/Ds, usually located at interchanges of major freeways like I-5 and I-90 in Seattle or northbound I-5 and SR 16 in Tacoma.
 They also are used in places with numerous on- and off-ramps in close proximity, like southbound I-5 in Centralia between Harrison and Mellen streets.

 • Eliminating weaving to exit or enter a freeway’s main lanes.